RuiShu/deep-generative-models/README.md

 python run_*.py --cmd
 ```

 A list of possible commandline arguments can be found in each `run_*.py` script.
+The default commandline arguments sets up a semi-supervised regime where only 1000 of the training samples are labeled.
+This means posterior regularization is done in a semi-supervised manner.
 In the case of VAE, pay attention to the choice of encoder/decoder architecture controlled by the argument `--design`, as this influences whether autoregression is applied during inference.
 Tensorboard logs are automatically saved to `./log/` and models are saved to `./checkpoints/`.

 ## Results